Movie theater: IMAX

 IMAX is a system using 70 mm film with more than ten times the frame size of a 35 mm film.
 IMAX theaters use an oversized screen as well as special projectors.
 The first permanent IMAX theater was at Ontario Place in Toronto, Canada.
-Until 2016, visitors to the IMAX cinema attached to the National Science and Media Museum in Bradford, West Yorkshire, England, United Kingdom, could observe the IMAX projection booth via a glass rear wall and watch the large format films being loaded and projected.
+Until 2016, visitors to the IMAX theater attached to the National Science and Media Museum in Bradford, West Yorkshire, England, United Kingdom, could observe the IMAX projection booth via a glass rear wall and watch the large format films being loaded and projected.
 The largest permanent IMAX cinema screen measures 38.80 × 21.00 m and was achieved by Traumplast Leonberg (Germany) in Leonberg, Germany, verified on 6 December 2022.

 IMAX also refers to a digital cinema format that uses dual 2K resolution projectors and a screen with a 1.90:1 aspect ratio; this system is designed primarily for use in retrofitted multiplexes, using screens significantly smaller than those normally associated with IMAX.
-In 2015, IMAX introduced an updated "IMAX with Laser" format, using 4K resolution laser projectors.
+In 2015, IMAX introduced a new "IMAX with Laser" format, using 4K resolution laser projectors.